 It’s holiday-booking season!
 Airbnbs are a very popular accommodation choice, but the wide variety available means that it’s easy to get caught out when trying to choose the perfect one for your trip.
-I’ve got plenty of experience booking Airbnbs – I’ve stayed in 10 now (6 in Italy, 2 in Edinburgh, 1 in Bath and 1 in the Lake District).
+I’ve got plenty of experience booking Airbnbs – I’ve stayed in 11 now (6 in Italy, 2 in Edinburgh, 1 in Bath, 1 in the Lake District and 1 in Poland).
 So, here are my top tips on things to check for when searching for your perfect Airbnb.

 Probably the most obvious, and most important, tip is to think carefully about location.
 This can be hard when you’re planning to visit a city you’ve never been to before.
 Once you’ve decided to go to a certain city, have a look at it on Google maps and familiarise yourself with its layout – where’s the centre, where’s the tourist attractions or historic sites, is there a business district?
 Then, when you’re looking at different Airbnbs, you’ll have a better grasp on which locations are best.

 The great thing about Airbnb is that it’s possible to book places which are really close to the centre of town.
 Buses can be a nightmare to navigate in a foreign country, and taxis obviously get expensive, so you really want somewhere within a decent walking distance to the centre of town – and the train station, if that’s how you’re travelling.

 2. The Host

 Look out for the ‘superhost’ badge.
 This means that the host has had many people to stay and has received lots of good reviews.
 If a host doesn’t have this badge, but they still have many pages of reviews and a high average rating, you still know they’re a good one.
 Be wary of places with no reviews, or only a couple.
 It may just mean that they’ve only just set the place up (which they might acknowledge in the description), but you don’t want to get scammed.